Types of Degrees Concrete Finishing Majors Are Getting

 Find out what the typical degree level is for concrete finishing/concrete finisher careers below.

 |Education Level||Percentage of Workers|

 |Less than a High School Diploma||19.8%|

 |High School Diploma - or the equivalent (for example, GED)||30.6%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||22.0%|

 Online Concrete Finishing Programs

-In the 2019-2020 academic year, 8 schools offered some type of concrete finishing/concrete finisher program.
+In 2019-2020, 8 schools offered a concrete finishing/concrete finisher program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|